uic-library/SQL_Advanced/_episodes/03-Conditional_Functions.md

 ---
 title: "Conditional Functions"
-teaching: 0
+teaching: 15
 exercises: 0
 questions:
 - "Key question (FIXME)"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Introduction to Conditional Functions"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Familiarize with the Conditional functions like HAVING, CASE, IF along with examples"
 ---
 FIXME